oeb25/msc-thesis/Mist/Example – Add Mist example.md

 tags: example
 ---

-Pairwise sum of two lists to produce a new of equal length.
+A pairwise sum of two lists produces a new of equal length.

 ```{.mist .numberLines}
 fn add(x: [int], y: [int]) -> [int]